bombasticSlacks/Aspirant/Game/Brawler.md

 #### Flesh Prison
 When you are controlling a [Grapple](Combat#Grapple), you always count as pinning the person being grappled.

+#### Giants Hands
+You can comfortably wield weapons one size larger in one hand or two.

 #### Quarterback
 You can throw weapons and objects designed to be thrown twice the normal range.
 You can throw any object not designed to be thrown your normal thrown range with no penalty.